-To explore patient experience, and issues surround the effective use of active surveillance, Europa Uomo organised a series of three active surveillance webinars in April to June 2021.
+To explore patient experience, and issues surround the effective use of active surveillance, Europa Uomo organised a series of active surveillance webinars, held between April 2021 to March 2023.
 Experts in prostate cancer active surveillance examined the successes and challenges of active surveillance (AS) as a treatment strategy at these online events, alongside patients who gave their perspectives on what it was like to be on AS.

 These were designed as educational events, to inform men who are deciding whether to go on active surveillance, and to provide those who are already on an AS programme with support.
 Therefore, we are making their full content available here.